 What do you have planned for this year?
-This year, I think you should skip your annual resolutions and do something different.
+I think you should skip your resolutions and do something different.

 This year, I think you should set a yearly theme.

-We created a custom Yearly Theme worksheet in the Spark Notebook, which you can use to plot out your Yearly Theme for free here.
-To check out more of the layouts from the Spark Notebook and order your very own, head over to The Spark Notebook’s Shop page
+We created a custom Yearly Theme worksheet in the Ink+Volt Planner, which you can use to plot out your Yearly Theme for free here.
+To check out more of the layouts from the Ink+Volt Planner and order your very own, head over to The Ink+Volt Shop page!

 What is a yearly theme?